What is Fenugreek (Methi)?

-"Hi, I am eating 1 tsp of Fenugreek seeds with one glass of water after my breakfast, lunch, and dinner for the past three days.
+"Hi, I have been eating 1 tsp of Fenugreek seeds with one glass of water after breakfast, lunch, and dinner for the past three days.
 But I don't see much improvement in my breast milk.
-Please tell any other ways to increase my breast milk supply."
+Please advise any other ways to increase my breast milk supply."

 Re: Other ways of increasing your milk supply

 "Hi Kani, why do you think your milk supply is low?
-Please first ensure that you actually have a low milk supply by checking the signs of low milk supply on this page..." is my baby drinking enough"
+Please first ensure that you have a low milk supply by checking the signs of low milk supply on this page..." is my baby drinking enough."

 Were you eating the seeds whole?
 I don't think they work well like that, and I'm sure you might get cramps too!